 We are always on the lookout for passionate people who are subject matter experts in the areas we cover.
 These topics include, behavioral health, domestic violence, veterans issues, housing and homelessness, substance use disorders, and more.
 Many of our staff have advanced degrees in social work or public and health policy.
 Moving forward, we will be looking for people with data analysis skills in addition to those listed above.
 The ability to analyze and understand data will become more and more important to our success in the coming years.

 What should interested candidates do to find out more and get started?

+The best thing candidates should do to find out more about AHP is to spend time on our website.
+We recently redesigned it and put a lot of thought into how it would be used, not only for prospective clients, but for applicants and people interested in working at AHP.
 Candidates should also go to our LinkedIn page, where they can get a better sense of the real-world effects of what we do.
 There, they will find the latest news about AHP, articles and blogs from our subject matter experts, links to when our people get quoted in the press, and descriptions of when they are appointed to significant positions on boards or commissions.
-It helps job-seekers understand the breadth of topics we cover and see how we have an impact in the world of behavioral health.
+You can understand the breadth of topics we cover and see how we have an impact in the world of behavioral health by utilizing these resources.